 From atera

-Manages Atera alerts by viewing, acknowledging, resolving, and converting to tickets from monitored devices.
-Covers types, severity levels, sources for MSP monitoring.
+Manages Atera alerts: viewing, acknowledging, resolving, and converting alerts to tickets for MSP monitoring.

 Slash command